brandon-benge/Quiz-Project/README.md

 - params.yaml: the single source of truth for all configuration.
 Inline comments document every setting and override rule.
 - schema.sql: SQLite database schema for storing validated quiz results.
+- scripts/quiz/templates/validate_prompt.tmpl: the required template used to build the validation prompt.
 - scripts/bin/run_venv.sh: helper to run commands inside the project's virtual environment.
 - master.py: entry point to run workflows: prepare, validate, chat.
 - requirements.txt: Python dependencies used by the project.